wix-incubator/autoviews/packages/docs/docs/entities/components-repo.md

 Where
 * node: is the JSONSchema node the component is considered for

-### Example - selecting slider component for numbers with min & max constraints
+### Example — selecting Slider component for numbers with min & max constraints

 ```
 myRepo.register(